Gondreville, Loiret: Population

-A census conducted in 1793 recorded a population of 294.
-The population hovered around 300 between 1830 and 1896: 310 inhabitants in 1831; 276 in 1836; 286 in 1841; 314 in 1851; 304 in 1856; 293 in 1859; 308 in 1861; 318 in 1866; 303 in 1886 and 1891; and 314 in 1896.
-The village received its population peak in 1946 when 436 people were reported to be living in the commune.
-Since then, it has declined somewhat, having a population of 335 people in 2017.
+The village had its population peak in 1946 when 436 people were reported to be living in the commune.
+Since then, it has declined somewhat, having a population of 340 people in 2023.

 Culture

 At the end of the 13th century, the Flolin priory hired John of Bagneaux to build a church, L'église de Saint-Loup, for the parish and it became a bright feature of the town.
 When the old church fell into ruin, it was reconstructed in 1879 in the Gothic style under the auspices of a Mr. Legiund, an architect from Montargis.
 Built following a cruciform architectural plan, the building has a polygonal apse.
 There is a stone and brick tower and a gabled wall serves as a base for a porch.
 The interior contains cross vaults of flat brick and plaster moldings can be seen in the arches.
 Other features include cul-de-lampe, cantilevered stone protrusions, while the aisles contain two archivolt ogives and chamfered edging.
 Pilgrims to this church come for the healing of fear and sore legs, and for the preservation of sheep.
 The church has a reliquary containing the bones of the patron saint, given by the Bishop of Orléans, transported from Orléans to Gondreville on 25 August 1855.
 The church is also dedicated to Saint Sebastian, martyred in Rome on 20 January 288, and his martyrdom is celebrated in the commune.

 The town's single tennis court is located next to the cemetery.